What to Do If Your Sperm Count Is Low

 - Varicocele Repair

 A mass of knotted veins is blocked off and relieved through a small cut in the lower abdomen.
-Over 50 percent of cases show increased sperm levels in a 6-month period.
+Over 50 percent of cases treated with varicocele surgery show increased sperm levels in a 6-month period.

 - Microsurgical Sperm Retrieval